amorales187/DH150-chuyin/Assignments/assignment2.md

    - Another test of immersion
    - I wanted to test how the user reacted to having to open a new tab to view a painting, as well as not being able to view it in full screen

-#### Post-test questions
+### Post-test questions
-Here I assessed user perceptions of the difficulty and efficiency of tasks they just completed.
-Additionally, I included standard measures of satisfaction (SUS) and perceptions (Product Satisfaction Card).
+After the user completed the tasks, I assessed user perceptions of the difficulty and efficiency of tasks they just completed using 7-point Likert scales (Very easy/quick to Very difficult/long).

-This section mainly consisted of statements paired with Likert Scale responses, which the users could endorse to different degrees.
+Additionally, I included standard measures of satisfaction (System Usability Scale) and perceptions (Product Satisfaction Card).
+The System Usability Scale includes items to assess ease of use and learnability.
+The Product Satisfaction Card allows the user to endorse 5 top adjectives that they associate with the website.

-#### Demographic questions
+### Demographic questions
 These were standard questions to gather demographic information about the user.
 I placed these at the end of the questionnaire to prevent these questions from influencing responses on the usability test (stereotype threat, bias).

 ## What I learned